 Producers errors and omissions claims can be prevented by following the guidelines on the list below.
-The list is not meant to be all- encompassing, but instead it is a quick reference:
+The list is not meant to be all-encompassing, but is a quick reference:

 - Avoid the accidental use of real names of people or organizations.

 - Avoid identifying someone by a specific job or his/her involvement in actual events, even if the name is totally fictional.